How Hard Can It Be?

 Can’t Stand Prosperity

-Trader Horn spoke of a fellow down-and-out in the Joburg doss house – a traveller who “made good money but couldn’t stand prosperity”.
-Whenever he made a commission, he’d go and get foolishly inebriated.
+Trader Horn spoke of a fellow down-and-out in the Joburg doss house – a traveller who “made good money but couldn’t stand prosperity,” Whenever he made a commission, he’d go out, spend lavishly and get boisterously inebriated.

 My TomTom has a problem with prosperity.
 Jess will hoard her pocket money but Tom must spend his with urgency.
 But how lucky am I that his idea of a splurge is to take his Monday pocket money and walk to the shops and return with a thick steak, fresh herbs and rocket, a brick of butter and coarse salt?
 He’ll hurry home with his loot, cook up a storm and sit down and eat it happily.
 He may not finish it and he definitely won’t eat our supper after that, but he’s as happy as larry.